If you are involved in the real estate industry in any way, you probably have seen or heard about them by now.

-You can typically expect to see the range of fees anywhere from $200 to $600+ depending on the property.
+Depending on the property, you can typically expect to see the range of fees anywhere from $200+, while a full appraisal will run you $400+.

-It all depends on what the intended use of the appraisal is, and who the intended user is.
+It all depends on the intended use of the appraisal and the intended user.

-If you are looking to refinance your property through a bank, then a desktop appraisal probably won’t fly.
+If you want to refinance your property through a bank, a desktop appraisal won’t fly.

-But, if you are an investor looking for a quick value, and the data is there, then get a desktop appraisal all day long.
+But, if you are an investor looking for a quick value, and the data is there, then a desktop appraisal might be sufficient.

-As you can see, desktop appraisals are a great way to see what your property is worth, if all you need is a quick value.
+As you can see, desktop appraisals are a great way to see what your property is worth if you only need a quick value.

-They are cheap, fast to complete, and can be close to as accurate as a full appraisal if the data is available.
+They are cheap, fast to complete, and can be nearly as accurate as a full appraisal if available data is available.

-While they are not ever going to stand up to a full appraisal, desktop appraisals are here to stay.
+While they will never stand up to a full appraisal, desktop appraisals are here to stay.

 In fact, they are only becoming more popular as companies accept how much data is available.

-This article was originally written a few years ago, and since then, a lot has changed.
+This article was originally written a few years ago, and much has changed.

-The COVID-19 pandemic led to a fast approval in the usage of a variety of new appraisals by Fannie Mae and Freddie Mac.
+The COVID-19 pandemic led to a fast approval in the usage of various new appraisals by Fannie Mae and Freddie Mac.

-Homeowners didn’t want people coming into their homes, so lenders had to come up with a way to still keep the mortgage industry alive.
-This led to the temporary approval of COVID exterior appraisals and COVID desktop appraisals.
+Homeowners didn’t want people coming into their homes, so lenders had to develop a way to keep the mortgage industry alive.
+This led to the temporary approval of COVID exterior and COVID desktop appraisals.

 While these temporary approvals were lifted in early 2020 when the pandemic began to slow down, they had a lasting effect on the industry.

-Hybrid appraisals are beginning to gain traction with many large lenders, and on March 19, 2022, Fannie Mae and Freddie Mac began accepting desktop appraisals for purchases of one-unit properties that mean certain guidelines.
+Hybrid appraisals are beginning to gain traction with many large lenders.
+On March 19, 2022, Fannie Mae and Freddie Mac began accepting desktop appraisals for purchases of one-unit properties with certain guidelines.

-As you can imagine, the opinions of appraisers across the county are mixed on these new implementations, but that is a topic for a whole other discussion.
+As you can imagine, appraisers’ opinions across the county are mixed on these new implementations, but that is a topic for another discussion.